dspeyer/dspeyer.github.io/magic.md

 You can pull Mana from somewhat farther away.
 Treat yourself as being somewhere within a mile of your actual location for purposes of Mana cost.
 As a side effect, you can sense Mana levels within a mile radius.

 #### Natural Spell
-Prerequisite: druid, metamorph School, knowledge(nature) +8
+Prerequisite: druid, metamorph School, knowledge(biology) +8
 You can use verbal and somatic components normally even if a metamorph effect denies you your normal limbs and phonemes, provided you can move and make noise at all.

 #### Stable Enchanter